carbon-design-system/carbon-preprocess-svelte/README.md

       preprocess: [optimizeImports()],
     }),

-    // For Rollup, conditionally apply the plugin when building for production. production && optimizeCss(),
+    // Only apply the plugin when building for production. production && optimizeCss(),
   ],
 };